KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ## Proposition
 [Pretty Prairie](http://en.wikipedia.org/wiki/Pretty_Prairie,_Kansas) is a rural farming community (population 688) in central Kansas.

-Members of the Pretty Prairie United Methodist Church, a congregation of around 65 regular attendees, contacted me about designing a new website and marketing plan for the church.
+Members of the Pretty Prairie United Methodist Church, a congregation of around 200 members, contacted me about designing a new website and marketing plan for the church.

 See [About Pretty Prairie](about_pretty_prairie.md) for more information about Pretty Prairie.